hackle/blog-rust/raw/state-monad.md

 ### Composition

-Many people do what I call "double greeting" - instead of simply saying "hello Hackle!", they go "Hello Hackle, How are you today?".
-Let's model that as a function `doubleGreetS`, which turns a `Greeting` into a `DoubleGreeting`.
-(Again, I use a 3-tuple not a plain `String` to avoid confusion).
+Some of my friends do what I call "double greeting" - instead of simply saying "hello Hackle!", they go "Hi Hackle, G'day!".
+Let's model that with function `doubleGreetS`, which turns a `Greeting` into a `DoubleGreeting`.
+(Again, I use a 3-tuple instead of a plain `String` to avoid confusion).

 ```haskell
 type DoubleGreeting = (String, Name, String)